hasantezcan/PerfAnalytics-API/README.md

-# PerfAnalytics
+# PerfAnalytics API

-PerfAnalytics is an ecosystem which collects and criticizes web performance data.
+PerfAnalytics API is part of PerfAnalytics ecosystem which collects and criticizes web performance data.

 ## Dev Logs